cmgrace/spaced-repetition-api/README.md

 ### /api/language

 - GET requests
-- this endpoint returns a list of a user's languages, and the words being studied in that language
+- This endpoint returns a list of a user's languages, and the words being studied in that language

 ### /api/language/head